sboesebeck/morphium/docs/poppydb.md

   instead of silently leaving users unprovisioned).
 - Election-mode replica set: every time this node's leadership hook runs, right after `ensureRootUser` — i.e. on every election, not just the first one.
 This is intentionally
-  idempotent: `createUser` on a name that already exists falls back to `updateUser` (password, roles and mechanisms from the file replace the stored state), so repeated leadership changes (flapping, priority takeover) just re-apply harmlessly.
-A failure here can only be **logged** (`ERROR`) — a running server cannot abort mid-failover, so the node keeps serving with whatever user state it already had.
+  idempotent: `createUser` on a name that already exists falls back to `updateUser` (password and roles from the file replace the stored state; `mechanisms`, when listed in the file, replaces the stored set too — but when the file entry OMITS `mechanisms`, an existing user keeps whatever mechanism set they already have, mongod's `updateUser` semantics.
+A user first provisioned with `mechanisms: ["SCRAM-SHA-256"]` therefore stays SHA-256-only even if a later file version drops the key; to get back to the default pair, list both mechanisms explicitly), so repeated leadership changes (flapping, priority takeover) just re-apply harmlessly.
+A failure here can only be **logged**
+  (`ERROR`) — a running server cannot abort mid-failover, so the node keeps serving with whatever user state it already had.
 - A static-mode **secondary** never applies the file locally, even if `--users-file` is